 Also Called: Drum, Drummer

-They might be called “black,” but Black Drum are mostly silvery-gray or dark gray with nearly black-tipped fins.
+They might be called “black,” but Black Drum fish are mostly silvery-gray or dark gray with nearly black-tipped fins.
 These tasty fish are seasonal in the inshore waters of Hilton Head Island.
 They will also give you one of the best fights you will ever experience.

 Black Drum are most abundant in Hilton Head from February to July.
 Adults tolerate a wide range of salinity (amount of salt in the water), making them less likely to be affected by rainfall.